AKA: How we Got to be # 1!

 Google does really like fresh content.
 You should see newly created content shoot to the top, and then gradually lose its rank over the course of months and years.

-Pro tip: Keep your site secure and loading fast with regular maintenance.
+Pro tip: Keep your website secure and loading fast with regular maintenance.
 We offer that service.
-Check out our plans here.
+Check out our website maintenance plans.

-Posting videos to youtube and then linking back to your site is also a good strategy.
+Posting videos to youtube and then linking back to your website is also a good strategy.
 Google loves videos.

-Google loves to see quality backlinks (links from other sites to yours).
-Quality means, ideally, the site you are linking from is aligned with your industry and geography.
-Short of that, if you can at least get a backlink with a few appropriate keywords around it, or better yet, have the key term link to your site, that's useful.
+Google loves to see quality backlinks (links from other websites to yours).
+Quality means, ideally, the website you are linking from is aligned with your industry and geography.
+Short of that, if you can at least get a backlink with a few appropriate keywords around it, or better yet, have the key term link to your website, that's useful.
 Contact ancillary businesses and other companies you partner with and see if you can guest-post a blog article or something.